snalahi/Python-Classes-and-Inheritance/README.md

 We have instance variables that belong to every particular instance and we have class variables which belong to a class.

+When denoting / mentioning a global variable, always use all capital letters.

+The idea of inheritance is that you can define classes that inherit from other classes.
+So, in other words, they take all of the instance variables, all of the methods that that other class has, and then they can add more instance variables and more methods.